-Research topics that interest me most are applications of optimization and machine learning that help tackle pressing issues in people's lives, particularly applications in the medical or the humanitarian field.
+Research topics that interest me are applications of optimization and machine learning that help tackle pressing issues in people's lives, particularly applications in the medical or the humanitarian field.
 I am therefore involved in two lines of research.
 The first concerns the development of techniques that allow for the analysis of large genomics datasets.
 These techniques can be used by bioinformatics- or medical researchers to identify the genetic characteristics that cause a disease, which is a strong lead towards developing medication.
 The second line of research is in the humanitarian sector: I am a member of the Zero Hunger Lab, where our goal is to support organizations by developing optimization- and data analysis tools to improve their operations.
 In this way we help these organizations achieve sustainable development goal number 2: zero hunger.
-I very much enjoy collaborations with people in the medical or humanitarian sector as I get to learn from their expertise.
+I very much enjoy collaborations with people in the medical or humanitarian sector as this allows us to learn from each other.

 My expertise lies in optimization and machine learning.
 I work in interdisciplinary projects in bioinformatics, the medical field and the humanitarian sector.

 Genetics: Many diseases that cannot be cured today have a genetic cause.
-In many cases the exact genetic characteristic that causes the disease is unknown, while knowing these would strongly help understanding the disease and developing medication.
-Currently large databases with genetic information of people with the studied disease and healthy individuals are composed.
-I develop to analyze these large, complex datasets.
+Often the exact disease-causing genetic characteristics are unknown, while knowing these would improve understanding the disease and developing medication.
+Currently large databases with genetic information of diseased people and healthy individuals are composed.
+I develop methods to analyze these large, complex datasets.
 (Funding: NWO Veni, Stichting ALS)

-Zero Hunger Lab: every day 820 million people go to bed hungry.
+Zero Hunger Lab: every day 811 million people go to bed hungry.
 Many organizations are working hard to feed people around the world and help them improve their livelihoods so they can feed themselves.
-At the Zero Hunger Lab we use data analytics to help organizations improve their operations and gain new insights.
+At Zero Hunger Lab we use data analytics to help organizations improve their operations and gain new insights.
 We call this Bytes for Bits.
-Our goal is the help achieve sustainable development goal 2: zero hunger.
+We aim to help achieve sustainable development goal 2: zero hunger